-The enclosed form of proxy is solicited by the management of EnCana Corporation (the "Corporation" or "EnCana") for use at the Annual Meeting of Shareholders (the "Meeting") to be held on April 26, 2006, at the place and time and for the purposes set forth in the Notice of Annual Meeting of Shareholders (the "Notice of Meeting") accompanying this Information Circular.
+The enclosed form of proxy is solicited by the management of EnCana Corporation (the "Corporation" or "EnCana") for use at the Annual and Special Meeting of Shareholders (the "Meeting") to be held on April 25, 2007, at the place and time and for the purposes set forth in the Notice of Annual and Special Meeting of Shareholders (the "Notice of Meeting") accompanying this Information Circular.
 The solicitation will be primarily by mail, but proxies also may be solicited personally by directors and regular employees of the Corporation.
+All expenses in connection with the solicitation will be borne by the Corporation.

-In addition, EnCana has retained Georgeson Shareholder Communications Canada Inc. ("Georgeson Shareholder"), 100 University Avenue, 11th Floor, South Tower, Toronto, Ontario, M5J 2Y1, at a fee of approximately \$35,000 plus out-of-pocket expenses to aid in the solicitation of proxies from individual and institutional investors in Canada and the United States.
-If you have questions about the information contained in this Information Circular or require assistance in completing your proxy form, please call Georgeson Shareholder at 1-866-606-4720.
+In addition, EnCana has retained Georgeson Shareholder Communications Canada Inc. ("Georgeson"), 100 University Avenue, 11th Floor, South Tower, Toronto, Ontario, M5J 2Y1, at a fee of approximately \$45,000 plus out-of-pocket expenses to aid in the solicitation of proxies from individual and institutional investors in Canada and the United States.
+If you have questions about the information contained in this Information Circular or require assistance in completing your proxy form, please call Georgeson at 1-866-725-6576.

-EnCana will provide proxy materials to brokers, custodians, nominees and fiduciaries and will request that such materials be promptly forwarded to the beneficial owners of EnCana Common Shares registered in the names of such brokers, custodians, nominees and fiduciaries.
+EnCana will provide proxy materials to brokers, custodians, nominees and fiduciaries and will request that such materials be promptly forwarded to the beneficial owners of EnCana common shares (the "Common Shares") registered in the names of such brokers, custodians, nominees and fiduciaries.